SticsRPacks/sandbox/README.md

 The next step after learning GIT is to use this example.
 To do so, follow these simple steps:

 1. Download [GIT](https://git-scm.com/) and install it.
 2. Download and install [Github desktop](https://desktop.github.com/), for Windows or Mac, an app that will help you use GIT.
-For linux, you can install for example [GitAhead](https://gitahead.github.io/gitahead.com).
+For linux, follow [this link](https://github.com/shiftkey/desktop/releases), or install [GitAhead](https://gitahead.github.io/gitahead.com).
 3. Create an account on [Github](https://github.com/).
 4. Open Github desktop, and set your personal informations to connect to your `Github.com` account.
 5. On Github desktop, go to `File`, clone repository, or press `ctrl+shift+O`.
 And then click on `URL`, and enter this address: